Subjects Studied in Senior School

 What is Geography?

 Geography is the study of the earth’s landscapes, peoples, places and environments.
 It is, quite simply, about the world in which we live.
 The link below provides a fuller description of the importance of Geography and the particular approach the Department takes in delivering this vital subject.

 Introduction to GCSE

-Geography teaching and learning at GCSE is built around a philosophy of trying to bring the latest ideas in geographical and educational research to the classroom to provide pupils with a current, relevant and exciting curriculum
+Geography teaching and learning at GCSE is built around a philosophy of trying to bring the latest ideas in geographical and educational research to the classroom to provide pupils with a current, relevant and exciting curriculum.

-Syllabus AQA Outline
+AQA Syllabus Outline

 The course aims to provide a relevant and dynamic insight into geographical processes and how they shape our world.
 In presenting this course the Geography Department is committed to delivering the most up-to-date content in a style that is both stimulating and challenging.
-In this context we expect our students to enjoy the scope of the material they cover in geography, the insights it can provide into understanding the world around them and the sheer contemporary nature of the issues they will tackle.
+In this context we expect our pupils to enjoy the scope of the material they cover in Geography, the insights it can provide into understanding the world around them and the sheer contemporary nature of the issues they will tackle.

 - Paper 1 Living with the physical environment: 35% of total marks